Bubble Tea? Pearl Tea? Boba? What’s The Difference?

 History

-Boba was invented in the 1980s in Taiwan when a traditional Tapioca dessert was added to a tea drink.
+Boba was invented in the 1980s in Taiwan when a traditional tapioca dessert was added to a tea drink.
 The texture and taste of the tapioca balls complemented the sweet tea, and a worldwide phenomenon was born.
-Since growing through South East Asia and later the whole world, various names have come to be associated with it.
+Since growing through Southeast Asia and later across the globe, various names have come to be associated with it.

 Common Names